kooogi/PUT_master_studies_repos/README.md

 # Poznan University of Technology - Master's Level Projects Repository

 This repository serves as a comprehensive collection of projects, assignments, and contributions completed during my Master's level studies at Poznan University of Technology.
-It showcases my learning journey and practical application of knowledge gained across three key subjects:
+It showcases my learning journey and practical application of knowledge gained across this 1,5 year:

+- **Frontend Development (FD)** - sem3
-- **Quality Management and Experimental Software Engineering (QMESE)**
+- **Quality Management and Experimental Software Engineering (QMESE)** - sem2
-- **Technologies of Software Development (TSD)**
-- **Software Design and Modeling (SDM)**
+- **Software Design and Modeling (SDM)** - sem1
+- **Technologies of Software Development (TSD)** - sem1

 Each project provides insights into various aspects of software engineering, from theoretical concepts to practical implementations.